thottiamrp/modernweb-2019dec9/Labs/ch13-jQueryDOM/README.md

 20 minutes

 ## Steps:

-1. Copy your events.html file from \Labs\ch05-EventModel into the \Labs\ch06-DOM\begin folder.
-Rename it to dom.html.
-(Alternatively, you can copy the solution from \Labs\ch05-EventModel\end\events.html )
+1. Continue working with your `WIP\jQuery\selectors.html` file.
+If you were not able to finish the last exercise, you can copy the solution from its solution folder.

 1. Recall the previous code for favorites.
 	``` javascript